selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ### Configure SMTP

 Using the SMTP Python library `smtplib` we can create a simple function for sending messsages to a specifided email address (e.g. to an admin).
-Our function takes two arguments as string values - the message of the email and the keycloak event.
+Our function takes two string arguments - the message of the email and the keycloak event.

 ```python
 def send_mail(message, event):